CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 The following `apt-get install` command will install the dependencies required by the SUMO program.
 Note that these installation commands do not use `sudo`, as Apptainer already has permissions to install programs in the container.

+#### Compile the program
-These commands will install the required dependencies, but you still need to include the commands for installing the SUMO program itself.
+The above commands will install the required dependencies, but you still need to include the commands for installing the SUMO program itself.
 Simply add the installation commands after the commands for installing the dependencies, but still within the `%post` section:

 ```